gavinmead/gavinmead.sh/content/posts/gm-git/index.md

   auto: false
 ---

+### 6/1 Flag Update Part 2

+So it was not a Bazel problem, but a me problem.
+I was missing a few header files.

+That being said, variant and any did not work with the templated approach.
+I found myself duplicating a bit of code so I tried something fun.

+{{< gist gavinmead 6b58dbdbe4d3bba903891dccc00f393c >}}

+So far this seems to be working, but I did observe that debugging involving a macro will be funky; so it should be judiciously.

 ### 6/1 Flags Update

 I'm curious if std::variant or std::any could work for the templated approach.
 I was playing around with a Flag interface and some of the templating seemed weird.